kehantan/labbook/docs/protein/purification.rst

 #.
 Mix the Ni-NTA solution well before use.

-    * Ni-NTA would form a thick gel-like layer at the bottom of the container if left standing.
+    * Ni-NTA would form a thick gel-like layer at the bottom of the container if left standing for some time.
     * Invert the container multiple times to resuspend the gel-like substance completely into the solution.
 Make sure no blue coloured gel like substance at the bottom of the bottle.

 #.
 Add 2.5 mL of Ni-NTA resin into 50 mL centrifuge tube.